-Among SU participants, the highest scorer each year has his/her name added to a plaque in the seminar room.
-(One caveat: you must score at least one point to have your name added to the plaque.)
+Among SU participants, the highest scorer each year has his/her name added to a plaque that is on display in the department.
+(Note: this is not a "participation award;" you must score at least one point to have your name added to the plaque.)

 Links to Problems and Solutions: